R.J. Sliva mulls the end of 2016 and what historical preservation means to a community.

 — “The World Was Wide Enough,” Hamilton

 The legacy of America’s western lands is planted a bit more securely for the future as 2016 draws to a close, thanks to recent legislative and executive actions.
 On December 10, Congress passed the National Park Service Centennial bill, which includes the reauthorization of the National Historic Preservation Fund for the next seven years.
 Then, on December 28, President Obama designated the Bears Ears National Monument in southeastern Utah.
-We are particularly proud of the contributions our partners at Archaeology Southwest made to the Bears Ears initiative, including the impromptu petroglyph tour our own Bill Doelle conducted for Secretary of the Interior Sally Jewell in July.

 Why are these developments important?
 The things we delight in today—from the massive cliff dwellings of Tonto National Monument to the officers’ quarters at Fort Lowell to the funky converted 1920s brick storefront that now holds our favorite downtown brewery—are there for us to see because someone a generation or two or three ago decided that they should be preserved for the future instead of being demolished.